top of page

 Understanding the roles of circuit breakers and safety switches reveals why both are integral to a home's electrical safety strategy.

-While circuit breakers focus on protecting the electrical system against overloads and short circuits, safety switches prioritise protecting individuals from electric shocks.
-For example, a recent study found that homes equipped with both devices reported a 50% decrease in electrical incidents.
+While circuit breakers focus on protecting the electrical system against overloads and short circuits, safety switches prioritize protecting individuals from electric shocks.
+For example, a study found that homes equipped with both devices reported a 50% decrease in electrical incidents.

 A common myth suggests that having one device negates the necessity of the other.
 However, this is not true.
 For comprehensive protection against electrical hazards, it is advisable to install both devices in your home or more commonly used RCBO, which is a combination of both circuit breaker and RCD.